-- Prepare a contract dossier (if possible printed in double-sided copies) with the following structure: - a) explanatory note, using the format in Annex A6 - b) copy of the financing decision/ agreement authorising the project - c) copy of the call (prior information notice (if applicable) and contract notice, additional information about the contract notice, tender opening report, evaluation report, work programme, guidelines for applicants, evaluation reports, list of grants to be awarded, and any other relevant information) - d) the originals of the proposed contract, which is based on the standard contract - e) special care should be taken to incorporate all minutes of pre-tender meetings, questions and answers during tender period, clarification requests by the evaluation committee and any minutes of negotiation meetings into the contract intended for signature.
+- Prepare a contract dossier (if possible printed in double-sided copies) with the following structure: - a) explanatory note, using the format in Annex A6 - b) copy of the financing decision/ agreement authorising the project - c) copy of the call (prior information notice (if applicable) and contract notice, additional information about the contract notice, tender opening report, evaluation report, guidelines for applicants, evaluation reports, list of grants to be awarded, and any other relevant information) - d) the originals of the proposed contract, which is based on the standard contract - e) special care should be taken to incorporate all minutes of pre-tender meetings, questions and answers, clarifications and corrigenda issued during the tender procedure, clarifications requests by the evaluation committee and replies received, and any minutes of negotiation meetings into the contract intended for signature.
+For grant contracts, include minutes of information sessions and published Q&A, if any.